walseb/langchain-hs/README.md

 - **Text Splitter**: Components for splitting text into smaller chunks for processing.
 - **Output Parser**: Components for parsing and processing the output of LLMs.
 - **VectorStore and Retriever**: Mechanism for storing and retrieving document embeddings.
+   * Includes support for Faiss, a library for efficient similarity search.
+This integration is available through the separate [`faiss-hs`](https://github.com/tusharad/faiss-hs) repository.
 - **Embeddings**: Components for generating vector representations of text.

 ## Current Supported Providers